 There are two resource bars above the Configured Devices list to indicate the total dual domain input and output routes available and how many are currently in use.
 The total number displayed will depend on sample rate, quantity of Virtual Tie Lines and whether a BLII/X-Light Bridge is being used.
 The resource bars fill with light or dark blue as dual domain routes are made:

-Light Blue: Routes to offline Configured Devices (Devices not connected to the network, used for prepping showfiles prior to stageboxes being physically present)
+Light Blue: Routes to offline Configured Devices (Devices not connected to the network, used for preparing showfiles prior to stageboxes being physically present)

 Dark Blue: Routes to online Configured Devices (Devices connected to the network)

 There are a series of status LEDs for each device: